- Updated in 2022

 In an attempt to keep the nature of this post from becoming too real, I’ll refer to the subject of this post as ‘the character’ or ‘characters’ from here on out.

 - The character might act numb.
 Slow reactions (if any), eg staring into space, not speaking, acting as if they don’t feel anything.

-- They might be jumpy, overly anxious, or easily irritated.
+- Characters might also be jumpy, overly anxious, or easily irritated.
 Looking around all the time, a clenched jaw, balled fists, tense muscles.

 - Because of heightened anxiety, these characters possibly have trouble concentrating, they might miss obvious information, make mistakes, or fixate on perceived threats (even where there are none).

 - Characters might either be unable to stop talking about their trauma, or might be unwilling to talk about it at all.

 - Many characters will act completely out of character.
 Struggles with PTSD can cause slow or overnight changes in personality.
 The leader-type might be fearful, the timid might take the lead, and the sweet one might be aggressive.

 - Some characters will isolate themselves from others, even their most trusted loved ones.
 These characters will act fiercely independently and though they might still trust certain individuals, this will likely be on a surface level.
 To protect themselves, they will rely exclusively on themselves (even to their own detriment).